leafo/pgmoon/README.md

 type.
 The boolean type is converted into a Lua boolean.
 The JSON type is decoded into a Lua table using Lua CJSON.

-Any array types are automatically converted to Lua arary tables.
+Any array types are automatically converted to Lua array tables.
 If you need to encode an array in Lua to Postgres' array syntax you can use the `pgmoon.arrays` module.
 See below.